Accredited Investor Definition and Purpose

-- In the US an accredited investor is someone with a net worth of at least $1 million, excluding their primary residence.
-Or, the person has income of at least $200,000/year (or at least $300,000/year when combined with a spouse) over the last two years.
+- In the US to qualify as an accredited investor you have to have professional knowledge or certifications and a net worth of at least $1 million, excluding their primary residence.
+Or, the person has annual income of at least $200,000/year (or at least $300,000/year when combined with a spouse) over the last two years.
 Or, a person (alone or with a spouse) who has net assets of at least $5 million.

-- In Canada an accredited investor is someone with a net worth of at least $1 million, alone or combined with a spouse.
-Or, the person has income of at least $200,000/year (or at least $300,000/year when combined with a spouse) over the last two years, and has reasonable expectation they will make more than $200,000 (or $300,000 with a spouse) this year.
+- In Canada to qualify as an accredited investor you have to have a net worth of at least $1 million, alone or combined with a spouse.
+Or, the person has annual income of at least $200,000/year (or at least $300,000/year when combined with a spouse) over the last two years, and has reasonable expectation they will make more than $200,000 (or $300,000 with a spouse) this year.

 - Other countries have similar specifications, in their own currencies.